in-der-kothe/exactly-once-semantics/README.md

 ```
 python3 -m venv venv
 source ./venv/bin/activate
+pip install -r requirements.tx
 ```

 Now check this thousand transactions

-1. from payment.http -> use the reset endpoint to clear all transactions
+1. from payment.http -> use the delete endpoint to clear all transactions
 2. run the python script: `python3 mass_test.py`
 3. from payment.http -> use status endpoint to assert 1000 € has been transferred.

 Looks good.

-But what will happen when the network connection is unstable.
+But what will happen when the network connection is unstable?